gx14ac/teien/README.md

 # change to root
 ```

-At this point, verify `/dev/nvme0n1` exists.
-This is the expected block device
-where the Makefile will install the OS.
-If you setup your VM to use NVMe,
-this should exist.
-If `/dev/sda` or `/dev/vda` exists instead, you didn't
-configure NVMe properly.
-Note, these other block device types work fine,
-but you'll probably have to modify the `bootstrap0` Makefile task to use
-the proper block device paths.
+At this point, verify /dev/sda exists.
+This is the expected block device where the Makefile will install the OS.
+If you setup your VM to use SATA, this should exist.
+If /dev/nvme or /dev/vda exists instead, you didn't configure the disk properly.
+Note, these other block device types work fine, but you'll have to modify the bootstrap0 Makefile task to use the proper block device paths.

+Also at this point, I recommend making a snapshot in case anything goes wrong.
+I usually call this snapshot "prebootstrap0".
+This is entirely optional, but it'll make it super easy to go back and retry if things go wrong.

-Run `ifconfig` and get the IP address of the first device.
-It is probably
-`192.168.58.XXX`, but it can be anything.
-In a terminal with this repository
-set this to the `NIXADDR` env var:
+Run ifconfig and get the IP address of the first device.
+It is probably 192.168.58.XXX, but it can be anything.
+In a terminal with this repository set this to the NIXADDR env var:

 `$ export NIXADDR=<VM ip address>`